CRP Wall of Fame

 - I have the potential to have a "runner's build" once my swimming volume drops and I focus on becoming a runner.

 After meeting the A Standard, the next step is to contact Barb Lindquist so she can help prepare you for the Running Benchmark Test.
 The test is a 400m, 7 minute rest, 200m.
 Within a week complete a 1600m run time trial.
 Send through your times to Barb.
-If your 1600m is close to the B Standard (Women 5:10, Men 4:37) and the fatigue index of the 400/200 falls within our range, then we will give you 7 more weeks of run training to prepare for the next round of testing.
-Assistance with technique is completed in this time frame via run video analysis.
+If your 1600m is close to the B Standard (Women 5:10, Men 4:37) and the times of the 400/200 fall within our range, then we will give you 7 more weeks of run training to prepare for the next round of testing.
+Assistance with technique via run video analysis is offered after the first round of testing is complete.

 Bona Fide Recruit